craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

+### 6.6.1 to 6.6.2
+A code base update (e.g. with git pull) and an Apache restart is sufficient.

 ### 6.6.0 to 6.6.1
 A code base update (e.g. with git pull) and an Apache restart is sufficient.